Marking and Signing Crosswalks

 A marked crosswalk can benefit pedestrians by directing them to cross at locations where appropriate traffic control, including traffic signals or adult school crossing guards, either currently exist or can be provided.
 However, marked pedestrian crosswalks, in and of themselves, do not slow traffic or reduce pedestrian crashes.

-It may be helpful to install marked crosswalks at signalized intersections or locations where crosswalks are typically marked, at key crossings in neighborhoods with designated school walking routes, and at uncontrolled crossings.
+It may be helpful to install marked crosswalks at signalized intersections or locations where crosswalks are typically marked, at key crossings in neighborhoods with designated school walking routes, and at certain types of uncontrolled crossings.

 There are several reasons to install marked crosswalks, a few being: